Afghanistan: Pakistan rejoices at Taliban victory as West flounders | DW | 18.08.2021

 It is not only right-wing religious circles that have hailed the fall.
 A few leftist groups have also expressed euphoria about the defeat of "imperialist America."

-Even Federal Human Rights Minister Shireen M Mazari, who is considered socially liberal, equated the fall of Kabul and the scramble of the United States to evacuate its citizens from the besieged capital to the debacle in Saigon.
+Even Federal Human Rights Minister Shireen M Mazari, who is considered socially liberal, equated the fall of Kabul and the scramble of the United States to evacuate its citizens from the besieged capital to a previous debacle in Saigon.
+In 1975, the United States airlifted US citizens and some Vietnamese allies as the city fell to the Viet Cong.

-Most of the prominent media anchors, who are very Western in their outlook, also joined the celebrations, taunting India for the defeat in Afghanistan, sharing the interview of former ISI chief, General Hameed Gul, who is considered the godfather of all jihadists and highlighting the egalitarianism of the Taliban.
+Most of the prominent media anchors, who are very Western in their outlook, also joined the celebrations, taunting India for the defeat in Afghanistan, sharing the interview of former ISI chief General Hameed Gul, who is considered the godfather of jihadis, and highlighting the egalitarianism of the Taliban.

 Pakistani media covered the fall round the clock with analysts trying to prove that the country's support for the Afghan Taliban was pragmatic and beneficial for the Islamic Republic.

-Former Jamaat-e-Islami lawmaker Samia Raheel Qazi says that most Pakistanis are happy over the victory because the Taliban are friendly towards Pakistan.
+Former Jamaat-e-Islami lawmaker Samia Raheel Qazi told DW that most Pakistanis were happy about the victory because the Taliban are friendly toward Pakistan.

-But it's the anti-Indian sentiment that has given extra impetus to the euphoria, she adds.
+But it's the anti-Indian sentiment that has given extra impetus to the euphoria, she said.

-The former government in Afghanistan had allowed India to increase its influence that created problems for Pakistanis in their tribal area and Balochistan, Samia Raheel Qazi told DW, adding there was a triangle of India, Israel and the US that was working against Pakistan.
+The former government in Afghanistan had allowed India to increase its influence, which created problems for Pakistanis in their tribal area and Balochistan, Raheel Qazi said, adding that there was a triangle of India, Israel and the US that was working against Pakistan.
 "With the victory of the Taliban, that Indian influence has ended, and now the US and other superpowers should also let Afghans live," she said.

 Talat A Wizarat, a Karachi-based analyst, agrees.
-Indian consulates in Jalalabad, Afghanistan's fifth largest city, and other places were actively working against Pakistan, supporting Baloch insurgents, sabotaging the China-Pakistan Economic Corridor (CPEC) and Belt and Road Initiative projects, in collusion with the American CIA, she told DW.
+Indian consulates in Jalalabad, Afghanistan's fifth-largest city, and other places were actively working against Pakistan, supporting Baloch insurgents and sabotaging the China-Pakistan Economic Corridor (CPEC) and Belt and Road Initiative projects, in collusion with the US CIA, she told DW.

-"Now with the advent of the Afghan Taliban this nexus of the CIA and Indian intelligence agencies will be broken."
+"Now, with the advent of the Afghan Taliban, this nexus of the CIA and Indian intelligence agencies will be broken," she said.
 The elimination of Indian influence after the capture of Kabul is a big source of joy for Pakistanis, she added.

-Muhammad Jalal Uddin, a leader of JUI-F, also thinks that for Pakistan it is especially very positive because the Indian influence would be extinguished in Afghanistan now, he told DW.
-The sanctuaries of Baloch separatists would be eliminated and the Pashtun Tahafuz Movement will not get any support from its Indian and Afghan patrons, he added.
+Muhammad Jalal Uddin, a leader of JUI-F, told DW that, for Pakistan, it is especially very positive because the Indian influence would be extinguished in Afghanistan now.
+The sanctuaries of Baloch separatists would be eliminated, and the Pashtun Tahafuz Movement will not get any support from its Indian and Afghan patrons, he said.

-Many Pakistanis are jubilant over the Taliban success because of their religious affinity.
-Pakistan houses more than 36,000 religious seminaries and more than half of them are run with the same Deobandi ideology — a conservative Islamic school of thought — that is shared by the Afghan Taliban.
+Many Pakistanis are jubilant about the Taliban's success because of their religious affinity.
+Pakistan houses more than 36,000 religious seminaries, and more than half of them are run with the same Deobandi ideology — a conservative Islamic school of thought — that is shared by the Afghan Taliban.

-Some of the Taliban leaders have been graduates of such schools and they are immensely popular in Pakistan.
+Some of the Taliban leaders have been graduates of such schools, which are immensely popular in Pakistan.
 The institutions claim to impart scientific education alongside Quranic and religious teachings.

 The JUI-F is more expressive over this religious affinity.
 It is not only a victory for the Taliban, the party's leader, Maulana Jalaluddin, believes, but one for the entire Islamic world.
 People from Egypt to Palestine are celebrating it and our workers also offered special prayers for the Afghan Taliban, he said.